 School-based Virtual Care – Forming partnerships with schools and school districts enables students to access virtual care team members at any time.
 Giving students an outlet to quickly seek psychiatric care benefits both their overall well-being and helps school staff properly manage behavioral health related issues.

 Law Enforcement/Jail Diversion – When an individual is engaging with law enforcement, and a behavioral health issue is detected, the officer can start a telehealth session from their mobile device and engage care team members nearby.
 Often times, people are arrested and taken to jail, when in reality they needed psychiatric or behavioral health services.
-By re-routing to the right care team, individuals avoid unnecessary arrests and are provide the appropriate services they need.
+By re-routing to the right care team, individuals avoid unnecessary arrests and are provided the appropriate services they need.

 Are you utilizing EHR-based telehealth that integrates with your existing workflows?
 You shouldn’t have to break out of your existing workflow to conduct a session or to document the session in a separate system.
 Progressing from there, you can use the greater provider network for your consumers to tap into licensures they may not have had access to before.
 Are you looking to share your provider capacity across your own network in order to improve provider efficiencies?
 Are you working with partners in the community where you want to enable your providers to virtual within their agencies?